payday-restoration/restoration-mod/README.md

 fuglore doing all the crazy AI and tactic changes.

-Ravicle reworking some perk decks and overhauling dodge.
+Ravicale reworking some perk decks, overhauling dodge, and other gameplay tweaks.

 Teacyn Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation multiple alternate heist environments.